"My goal as an artist is to promote the appreciation of art and culture,

-using the natural world in traditional naturalistic painting,
+using the natural world as inspiration in traditional naturalistic painting,

 with its timeless principles and methods."